 MYTH 1: You cannot transfer Private Car No Claims Discount to a Traders Insurance

-Wrong – Many Motor Trade Insurance policies will allow introductory discounts equivalent to any no claims bonus you may have earned on a Private Car or Commercial vehicle, which is often in excess of 40%.
-Subsequently you can also look to include Protected No Claims Discount in the same manner offered on private motor insurance.
-A specialist Motor Trade Insurance Broker can compare policies for you to tailor a policy to your specific requirements.
+Wrong – Many Motor Trade Insurance policies will allow introductory discounts equivalent to any no claims bonus you may have earned on a Private Car or Commercial vehicle, which is often over 40%.

-MYTH 2: You need to be a full time trader with premises to purchase Trade Insurance
+MYTH 2: You need to be a full-time trader with premises to purchase Trade Insurance

-There is also no requirement for a full time trader to have premises, insurers have adapted to the modern world understanding that mobile valeting, tyre fitting and mechanics are now in high demand as customers’ lives become busier and busier.
+There is also no requirement for a full-time trader to have premises, insurers have adapted to the modern world understanding that mobile valeting, tyre-fitting and mechanics are now in high demand as customers’ lives become busier and busier.

-If you are self-employed and in the motor trade you will normally need road risks insurance to cover both your own vehicles and any customers vehicles or other vehicles which you need to drive in connection with your business.
+If you are self-employed and in the motor trade you will generally need road risks insurance to cover both your own vehicles and any customers vehicles or other vehicles which you need to drive in connection with your business.

 MYTH 4: Motor Trade Road Risks Insurance covers theft of vehicles from a forecourt or premises

 Even a comprehensive or third party fire and theft traders policy will exclude theft or damage to vehicles at or in the vicinity of trade premises.

-However, just to confuse matters further, if you work from home your road risks insurance will provide cover for vehicles providing that it is your place of residence.GET A QUOTE
+However, just to confuse matters further, if you work from home, your road risks insurance will provide cover for vehicles providing that it is your place of residence.GET A QUOTE

 MYTH 5: In the Motor Trade and under 25 – you cannot obtain traders insurance

-Not True – Whilst some mainstream insurers will shy away from younger drivers, it is possible to cover policyholders or named drivers via a specialist motor trade policy for drivers under 25.
+Not True – while some mainstream insurers will shy away from younger drivers, it is possible to cover policyholders or named drivers via a specialist motor trade policy for drivers under 25.

 Free Insurance Review